 Self-care for constipation

 - Eat a diet high in fibre and drink plenty of fluids.
 This can help relieve constipation and stop you getting constipated again.
-If you're already eating plenty of fibre-rich foods and drinking plenty of fluid, adding more probably will not help.
-In this case, see your GP.
+If you are already eating plenty of fibre-rich foods and drinking plenty of fluid, adding more will probably not help.
+In this case, see your general practice team.

-- Don’t sit on the toilet too long.
+- Do not sit on the toilet too long.
 Sitting for longer than 10 minutes can put pressure on your rectum and cause haemorrhoids or a rectal prolapse (when the large part of your large intestine slips outside your anus).

 - Sit in the correct position: